Hoboneer/sxhkd-parser/README.md

   - Programmatically modify or merge keybinds
   - Keep track of mode for use in status bar, etc.

+## Bundled tools

+- `hkcheck`: Lint your keybinds.
+- `hkexport`: Export your keybinds to various formats including HTML and plaintext.
+- `hkwatch`: Tail the sxhkd status fifo and output the current mode.

+For more, see the modules prefixed with `hk` in `sxhkd_parser/cli/`.

 ## Quickstart

 ### Print all your keybinds